jborza/jborza.github.io/_posts/2020-04-08-riscv-environment.md

 Buildroot provides us with a complete embedded linux "distribution".
 We need to build against the rv32ima architecture.

+I needed a buildroot that's able to compile against 4.15 kernel, used [buildroot-riscv-2018-10-20](https://bellard.org/tinyemu/buildroot.html), obtained from Bellard's buildroot notes.

 !!!!
 TODO elaborate on the configuration !!!!

-I neeeded a buildroot that's able to compile against 4.15 kernel, used [buildroot-riscv-2018-10-20](https://bellard.org/tinyemu/buildroot.html), obtained from Bellard's buildroot notes.
+I went for no extra packages, busybox should be enough for the time being.

+### File system without supporting storage devices

 To not have to deal with a file system, devices and file system drivers, there is a neat option to generate a ramdisk filesystem image (initramfs) and then include that into the kernel binary image.